lf-lang/embedded-lab/src/Line.md

 The goal of this exercise is to do LF programming using the Pololu robot to execute a specified task, namely line follwoing, where the robot detects the line and follows the line until it reaches the end of line.

-For this lab, you will need a suitable line like the one here:
+For this lab, you will need a suitable line like the one here (made using black ducktape and a white foam board):

 <img src="img/Line.jpeg">